Lab Created Diamonds: Know the Difference

 They need to be treated with chemicals to change this color.
 Alternately, they have to be treated to make other colors like blue or pink.
 These shades naturally occur in earth-made stones.

 As for resale value, the two types have about the same amount of resale value.
 As it stands today, it is hard to sell a natural diamond for the same or higher price that you paid.

 The same goes for lab created diamonds.
-In fact, some stores may not buy what they consider “synthetic” diamonds.
+In fact, some stores may not buy what they consider “synthetic” creations.

-Since they share so many similarities, lab created diamonds can also be insured and appraised.
-Most jewelry insurers will insure lab grown stones since they have similar value to mined stones.
+Since they share so many similarities, they can also be insured and appraised.
+Most jewelry insurers will insure man made diamonds since they have similar value to mined stones.

-Appraisers will appraise these diamonds.
-Some may be less stringent with a lab created diamond, however, so be sure you have a clear idea of what they appraise when you go in.
+Appraisers will give an appraisal on them as well.
+Some may be less stringent with their lab grown counterparts, however, so be sure you have a clear idea of what they appraise when you go in.

 Cost of Lab Created Diamonds